rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

     haObjectDiscovery -noid -nous 1 x10

 </pre>
-This example discovers all defined outputs, inputs, havc, ir, and x10 objects, Flags 6, 7, and 8 as binary sensors, and Flags 12, 13, 14, 18, 19, 20, 24, and 25 as sensors.
+This example discovers all defined outputs, inputs, hvac, ir, and x10 objects, Flags 6, 7, and 8 as binary sensors, and Flags 12, 13, 14, 18, 19, 20, 24, and 25 as sensors.